-Methane concentration is determined using a Bacharach Model Fyrite (or equivalent) gas analyzer.
+Methane concentration is obtained using a Bacharach Model Fyrite (or equivalent) gas analyzer to determine biogas content.
 The process is described in the Monitoring Plan.
 The measuring equipment is calibrated in accordance with the manufacturer specifications.
 The equipment is accurate to within 0.5%.

 An industry standard gas analyser (Landtec GEM-500 or equivalent) will be used when measuring methane content of the biogas to determine the efficiency of the flaring process.
-The unit will be calibrated to an accuracy of ± 1 percent.
+The unit will be calibrated to an accuracy of ±1 percent.